 Baring some major weird weather in the spring (think extra early or extra late spring).
 The fruit on your peach tree should be ready about the same time each year!
 Our tree is ready between August 4th to at the latest the 15th, like clockwork every year!
 So keep track of your picking date from year to year and that will give you a big indication of when to pick your peaches.

-If you are still not sure if your peach is ready to harvest, the last method for knowing when to harvest a peach is to give one a taste.
+If you are still not sure if your peach is ready to harvest then give one a taste.
 Pick one peach off of your tree that you think is ripe and give it a taste.
 A ripe peach will be soft and juicy.
 If your harvested peach still feels firm, lacks juiciness, or isn’t sweet then the others aren’t ready for picking.
-If the peach isn’t what you expect from a ripe peach then leave the rest on the tree for a few more days.
+If the sweetness of the peach isn’t what you expect from a ripe peach then leave the rest on the tree for a few more days.

 When you feel like a peach is ready to harvest lift upward and pull gently on the fruit.
 If the fruit requires a hard pull to get it to come off the tree then it isn’t ready and should be given a few days.